-Disney suspends all political donations in Florida in the wake of ‘Don’t Say Gay’ bill
+Disney suspends political donations in Florida after bill restricting LGBTQ discussion

 “We’ve worked so closely with them, and they have been a leader, especially in kids and family programing for LGBTQ inclusion,” she said.
 “For them not to step in, in a state where youth were put in the crosshairs of politicians, was surprising.”

 Ellis noted that Disney was nominated for seven GLAAD awards this year in categories specific to LGBTQ representation in children’s and family programming, pointing to the 2021 film “Eternals” as an example.
-The movie features a major gay character, the superhero Phastos, who is shown kissing his husband.
+The movie features a gay character, the superhero Phastos, who is shown kissing his husband.

 Disney’s 2021 “Jungle Cruise” also spotlighted a major gay character: McGregor Houghton (Jack Whitehall), who comes out as gay in a conversation with Dwayne Johnson’s cruise boat captain.
 Last year’s “Cruella” also featured a supporting character whom many saw as gay: Artie, the owner of a vintage clothing store, played by John McCrea.
 Disney was criticized for “queerbaiting,” or hinting at a character’s sexuality while being coy about it.